 This article will try to explain terminology related to Android platform development.
 It won’t be comprehensive, but I hope that it will provide a good starting point for your endeavors.

 Android ecosystem and AOSP

 Let’s start by defining what AOSP is and how it relates to the Android ecosystem.
 AOSP is an acronym for the Android Open Source Project.
 This project contains source code for the Android stack, which Google made public to allow other users and companies to build their flavors of Android.
 Usually, it involves porting AOSP code to run on their embedded platform.
 At the time of writing, the latest version of AOSP is 8.1.0, codename Oreo, see Build Numbers.
 You can build your flashable image, usually called ROM, which you can run on your device; however, you’ll quickly discover that it lacks some features.
 Typically, an Android software stack in your phone comprises of these building blocks:

 Image with pure AOSP has limited functionality.
 If you build it for a phone, you can make phone calls with it.
 There’s also a web browser for basic Internet browsing and few other apps.
 But you won’t find any app store there.
 If you want to install a new app into such limited ROM, you can do this via Android Debug Bridge.

-1adb install application_name.apk
+adb install application_name.apk

 Or you can copy the application into SD card or internal storage, e.g., using MTP, and install it by clicking on its file name in Android, which will show install dialog.
 Either way, you need to obtain the application in APK format.

 ROM acronym stands for read-only memory.
 In reality, it’s a flashable binary file, and it’s called ROM just because it’s flashed into device disk partition, which your device usually mounts in read-only mode.
 Hence under normal circumstances, it is not possible to modify the content of this ROM.